-Your camera, computer monitor, and mobile devices generally have a different colour space for printers.
-It’s good to know which space you’re shooting, editing and viewing (or printing) your photos in.
+Your camera, computer monitor, and mobile devices generally have a different colour space to printers.
+It’s good to know which space you shooting, editing and viewing (or printing) your photos in.

-For example, JPG photos can contain up to 16 million colours, but no single space will display all those colours.
-Instead, each space allows you to use a wider or smaller range of those 16 million colours in the photo.
+For example, JPG photos can contain up to 16 million colours, though but no single colour space will display all those colours.
+Instead, each space allows for you to use a wider or smaller range of those 16 million colours in the photo.

 Adobe RGB was created by Adobe Systems Inc. in 1998 to improve the gamut range of sRGB.

 sRGB means Red, Green and Blue.
-Though it’s the smallest space, it is still the most used and supported by the online world.
+Though it’s the smallest colour space, it’s still the most used and supported by the online world.

-sRGB is the standard space for most web-based images.
-But remember as it is a smaller space, colours are less vibrant.
-Plus, because of the small gamut you can’t convert to wider colour gamuts such as Adobe RGB or ProPhoto RGB later on.
+sRGB is the standard colour space for most web-based images.
+But remember as it is a smaller colour space, so colours are less vibrant.
+Plus because of the small gamut, you can’t convert to wider colour gamuts such as Adobe RGB or ProPhoto RGB later on.

-ProPhoto RGB retains a space larger than sRGB and Adobe RGB, in fact, it’s even larger than what our eyes can see.
+ProPhoto RGB retains a colour space larger than sRGB and Adobe RGB, in fact it’s even larger than what our eyes can see.